scalavision/io4s/README.md

 ```
 	libraryDependencies += "com.github.scalavision" % "io4s" % "0.1"
 ```
+Paths in the examples below are relative, but could also be absolute of course.

 ```scala
 // Read all of the file into a list of Strings